ofd087/News-App-NextJs/README.md

 # News-App-NextJs
-News web app using Next Js
+### News web app using Next Js
+### A 5 second delay was added to show the loading feature of website.